luci/recipes-py/README.md

 ```

 > NOTE: all of the modules are also require 100% code coverage, but you only
-> need some test SOMEWHERE to cover each line.
+> need coverage from SOME recipe.

 So how do I really write those tests?